chershare/contracts/readme.md

 So before deploying, make sure, you have build it with size optimizations.
 There is currently a `build-release.sh` file in the resources folder that will build size optimized.

+## lessons learned
+- callbacks from cross contract calls must have arguments that match the called functions return type